angelinaz6575/sep10-freedom-project/blog/entry02.md

  ### Engineering Design Process

 I already finished the first part of the process, which is determining the problem.
-The problem is network distrupt productivity usages.
+The problem is network outages disrupt productivity.
+Now I am on the 2nd step of the process which I need to research the problem.
+Network outages disrupt productivity because empployees can loose their access or file thats needed to perform their jobs.
+Communication are also cut off because they can't communicate with each other.
+The inability to work together efficiently can cause fustration among the workers which will make them slack off and unfocused when their is a network outage.

+## Skills

+### Time Management
+I'm always busy afterschool especially during the first 3 months of school because I am in the HSTAT girls volleyball team.
+Being in a team really take up a lot of homework time because there is always practices afterschool for like 3 hours.
+Throughout the month we have our season games too, which we get home late or early depending on the game.
+Then, I have a lot of homework to do right when I get home.
+I distribute my time evenly so each of my homework can have some progress done, or to be completed.